MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ------------------------------ -->
 #### About WinUI and WebView2

-In WinUI 2 or WinUI 3 apps, WebView2 is exposed as a XAML control.
+In WinUI 2 (UWP) apps, WebView2 is exposed as a XAML control.
 After you embed the XAML control in your app as a named control, you can then refer to that XAML control within C# files.

 Only a subset of WebView2 interfaces/functions are exposed in WinUI:

 * The `WebView2` XAML object exposes the `CoreWebView2` interface, along with the most important functionality.

 * Interfaces such as `CoreWebView2Controller` are hidden, because WinUI takes care of the environment and window creation behind the scenes.

 See also [Xbox, HoloLens, and XAML limitations](#xbox-hololens-and-xaml-limitations) below.